-In January 2020 and October 2022, the IASB issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
+In January 2020, the IASB issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
 The amendments clarify:

-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+- a.
+What is meant by a right to defer settlement. - b.
+That a right to defer must exist at the end of the reporting period. - c.
+That classification is unaffected by the likelihood that an entity will exercise its deferral right. - d.
+That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.

 In addition, a requirement has been introduced to require disclosure when a liability arising from a loan agreement is classified as non-current and the entity's right to defer settlement is contingent on compliance with future covenants within twelve months.
-The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and must be applied retrospectively.
-The Bank is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.